TayyabAnees/FoodClassifier/README.md

 # Food Classifier

 This repository contains a deep learning-based food classifier that distinguishes between food and non-food images using a fine-tuned GoogLeNet model.
 The project includes a training notebook, a Flask server for inference, and the Food-5K dataset.
+The model is hosted at Streamlit and can be tested at : https://foodclassifierapp-z6bjx7fzbgsvrmgdcvkyb9.streamlit.app/

 ## Table of Contents
 - [Overview](#overview)